-ANYWAY, what I am getting to is that I completed two public art murals recently and I want to share my process!
+ANYWAY, what I am trying to get to is that I managed to complete two public art murals recently.
+And I want to share my process!

-The first was a request from Ottawa’s Chinatown BIA and Ottawa School of Art to design and paint a concrete “barrier” located at the major intersection of Somerset St. W. and Bronson Avenue.
+The first was a request from Ottawa’s Chinatown BIA and the Ottawa School of Art, to design and paint a concrete “barrier” located at the major intersection of Chinatown (Somerset St. W. and Bronson Avenue).
 The design was submitted and approved last year.

 However, due to inclement weather, the project was postponed to this summer.

-So I started the project almost 3 weeks ago, here is a mix of in-progress photos:
+So I started the project in June 2019.
+Here is a mix of in-progress photos:

 After fighting with masking tape (and some minor sunburning) I finished!

 The second project is one that I heard about in the arts community on Facebook.
 There was an artist call from a new local business, APIVERTE:

 APIVERTE builds EZHouses on host properties featuring the works of local artists.
 Our goal is to propagate and protect the honey bees – while also pollinating the surrounding environment.
 We sell personalized CSA-style honey shares to individuals and regional businesses.
 Our honey is small batch, craft, personally branded and geo-located to its harvest area.
 We also conduct research and development activities on bee health and habitat throughout the calendar year. https://apiverte.ca/